adammartin-mednax/AzureADGraphApiSPIKE/README.md

 Biggest concerns -

+* How do I associate the individual to a set of franchises?!?
 * Was I right that signInName is the correct attribute.
 * What is the interaction really like for an end user?
 * Perhaps we completely skip programmatic creation and simply figure out how to programmatically send invitations to join the B2C directory.
 Topics to interrogate: